genta0102/Airbnb-clone-React/README.md

 # Airbnb-clone
-This is test and made that to learn how to use React and does't have refactor yet.
+This is test and made that to learn how to use React/Firebase and does't have refactor yet.
 This is clone of UI and you cannot actually reserve.
 But I hope this will be help for making UI for you!!
 ## 外観
 <img width="1428" alt="Screen Shot 2022-02-19 at 0 17 03" src="https://user-images.githubusercontent.com/77915080/154711762-ae6793a2-c8bd-4480-8b59-e6183adc3d56.png">